-1. The person responsible for staff must hold an ECE qualification recognised for teacher registration.
-(Note that this must be an ECE qualification, such as a diploma or degree to Level 7 or equivalent.
-The qualification held by a ‘person responsible’ cannot be a primary or secondary teaching qualification).
+1. The person responsible for staff and children must hold an ECE or Primary qualification recognised for teacher registration and a practising certificate.
+(Note that the qualification, such as a diploma or degree must be to Level 7 or equivalent.
+The qualification held by a ‘person responsible’ cannot be a secondary teaching qualification).

 The Ministry of Education requires that centres hold evidence that they are meeting the 50% requirement.
 This includes: